kwong44/shift-app/AI_DAILY_FOCUS_IMPLEMENTATION.md

   - Recommendations are cached for 30 minutes by default to reduce API calls and improve performance.
 - **AI Metadata:**
   - Each recommendation includes AI metadata (score, reasoning, personalization, benefit) when available.
-- **Focus Theme:**
-  - The AI coach can provide a daily focus theme, displayed in the UI for extra context.
 - **Manual Refresh:**
   - Users/devs can manually refresh recommendations if needed.
 - **Extensibility:**